cynthialmy/cynthialmy.github.io/_posts/2024-01-03-new-parents.md

 ---

-# Where AI Fits -- and Where It Does Not
+# Where AI Fits, and Where It Does Not

 I treated AI as infrastructure for reducing cost and friction, not as the product itself.
 This distinction shaped every feature decision.

 ### Where AI fit naturally

 * **Task list generation.** The inputs are well-structured (child's age, time of day, parent's schedule), the outputs are low-stakes (a list of suggestions, not binding actions), and the failure mode is mild (a bad suggestion is skipped, not dangerous).
 AI reduces the cost of producing personalized daily plans from hours of manual research to seconds.
 * **Meal planning.** Dietary constraints, pantry inventory, and family preferences create a combinatorial problem that AI handles well.
-The output is a recipe and grocery list -- verifiable by the user before acting on it.
+The output is a recipe and grocery list, fully verifiable by the user before acting on it.
 * **Parenting scripts.** In-the-moment parenting responses benefit from pre-generated, research-backed scripts that the parent can glance at during a stressful moment.
 AI generates these based on the child's developmental stage, the situation type, and the parenting philosophy the user selected.

 ### Where AI did not belong